-Essentially, the FEIE is Form 2555 on a US tax return.
-It allows any qualifying and taxpaying American expat to exclude a certain amount of foreign earned income from being taxed from the IRS tax authorities.
+To claim the Foreign Earned Income Exclusion, you’ll file form 2555 on your US tax return.
+It allows any qualifying American expat to exclude a certain amount of foreign-earned income from being taxed by the IRS.

-According to the IRS, for tax year 2021 (which is in 2022), you can exclude up to $108,700 of foreign sourced income.
-This is strictly the money you made outside the US.
-Every year the exclusion rate goes up, meaning you have more opportunities to save big.
+According to the IRS, for the tax year 2022 (filed in 2023), you can exclude up to $112,000 of foreign-sourced income.
+It only applies to money you made outside the US.
+Every year the exclusion rate increases.
+That’s good news!

-As a US expat who wants to claim the tax benefits from living abroad, you’ll need to fulfill the following criteria: You earn foreign income, your current tax home is in a foreign country, and you must fit one of the following:
+To claim these tax benefits while living abroad, you’ll need to fulfill the following criteria.
+First, you earn foreign income.
+Second, your current tax home must qualify as a foreign tax home.
+Finally, you must meet one of the two following residency definitions.

 Bona Fide Residence test: Answer this: Were you a registered resident and subject to local income taxes in your host country for at least a full calendar year?
-Then you can claim the Foreign Earned Income Exclusion for up to the maximum amount ($108,700).
+Then you can claim the Foreign Earned Income Exclusion for up to the maximum amount ($112,000 for TY2022).